Milad-Akarie/auto_route_library/README.md

 // or by using paths
 router.pushNamed('/books')

-// removes last entry in stack and pushs provided route
+// removes last entry in stack and pushes provided route
 // if last entry == provided route page will just be updated
 router.replace(const BooksListRoute())
 // or by using using paths